 - To promote a sense of community and camaraderie, Invitae, a genetics information company, assembled seven employee resource groups, including: Women in Tech, Latinx, Pride (Rainbow Connection), Peer Soul Support (Mental wellness), Black Genetics, Veterans In Genetics, and Aznpac & Friends (Asian and Pacific Islander).

 - HCL Technologies, an Indian multinational information technology services and consulting company, has a program that supports women returning to the workforce after taking a break to raise a family, offering counseling, classroom training, and mentorship to support career growth.
 Milestones are carefully tracked to ensure women maximize their potential.

 Those corporate examples highlight best practices that organizations across the world can adopt.

-D&I Training Lessons Learned
+DEI Training Measurement: Lessons Learned

 To echo Peter Drucker’s wise words again, “you can’t manage what you can’t measure.”
 If organizations do not measure, how can they make improvements or even determine if and where there is a problem?
 Organizations in the U.S. and across the world need to consider better tracking to ensure equal training opportunities and to educate employees on diversity and inclusion.
 Organizations can track several attributes including: